 Buying property and land?
 Look at the deeds.
 Then look at them again.

-A very story about an easement, a traction engine and 12 newly-built houses.
+A very short story about an easement, a traction engine and 12 newly-built houses.

 Many years ago, a friend of mine was contacted by a developer.
 The developer had bought a piece of land next to my friend’s house, which had been a farmhouse.
 The piece of land had an easement clause on it, which the developer hadn’t spotted.
 The easement stated that my friend could drive a traction engine across the developer’s land whenever he wished.
 The developer had just built 12 houses on the land.